IBM-Blockchain-Archive/connectathon/README.md

   ```
   ./marbles.sh up Admin1 xYzAAbbc1234 JPM eric kenny stan
   ```
+  If the command executed successfully, skip to the next section.

   If your command fails to run, then you need to turn the marbles shell script into an executable.
 From the `./connectathon/marbles` directory:
   ```bash